Sabicool/Medicine/01 Disciplines/Respiratory/Investigations/Blood Gas Interpretation.md

 $$
 p\ce{H}=-\log_{10}\left(24\times\frac{Pa\ce{CO2}}{[\ce{HCO3}]}\times10^{-9}\right)
 $$
+# Additional Details
-# A-a Gradient and Oxygenation
+## A-a Gradient and Oxygenation
 - Hypoxia = pathophysiological state of inadequate oxygenation for aerobic metabolism; aetiologies include hypoxaemia, anaemia, dyshaemoglobinaemia, histotoxic hypoxia (e.g. cyanide poisoning)
 - Hypoxaemia = ↓ concentration of oxygen in arterial blood
 - $P_\text{a}\ce{O2}$ is the amount of oxygen dissolved in the blood and is measured directly from the ABG (normal >85 mmHg for young adult, child and >75 mmHg for elderly)